eoinkelly/ember-runloop-handbook/README.md

 Ember registers listeners for these events similarly to how we might do it ourselves with jQuery i.e.

-* Ember attaches *all* its listeneners to a single element in the DOM.
+* Ember attaches *all* its listeners to a single element in the DOM.
 * This element is usually `<body>`.
 If you specify a `rootElement` then that will be used instead.
 * Ember attaches its listeners to the "bubbling" phase.